gkerby/eonx-package/readme.md

-## Entities
-- CustomerDTO - provides a way for storing intermediate data got from external data source.
-Later it can be used to fill real entity and store in database
+# Framework-agnostic business logic for EonX test task
+This package implements framework-agnostic business logic for project https://github.com/gkerby/eonx-lumen

 ## Responsibilities
 Names are provided without `Interface` postfix

+- CustomerDTO - entity which provides a way for storing intermediate data got from external data source.
+Later it can be used to fill real entity and store in database
 - DataProvider - responsible for providing us with an array of CustomerDTO entities got from external data source
 - Fetcher - responsible for communicating with external data source